crdant/serverlesspresso-replicated/prompt-plan.md

 ## ✅ Prompt 1: Scaffolding the Helm Chart

 ```
-Create a Helm chart named `serverlesspresso`.
-The chart should have the following structure:
+Create a Helm chart named `serverlesspresso` in the `charts` directory.
+The chart should have the
+following structure:

 - A `Chart.yaml` with metadata.
 - A `values.yaml` containing values for: